-We do understand that because of the uncertainty our graduates live with, it may not always be possible for you to give a full month’s notice.
-As a graduate of our program, you will move on into employment where you live in your employer’s home and you will be dependent on their plans and on obtaining an LMO and a work permit, both of which require applications that are processed by government, so time-frames are neither predictable nor controllable.
+We do understand that because of the uncertainty graduates of the school live with, it may not always be possible for you to give a full month’s notice.
+As a graduate of the program, you will move on into employment where you live in your employer’s home and you will be dependent on their plans and on obtaining an LMO and a work permit, both of which require applications that are processed by government, so time-frames are neither predictable nor controllable.
 Therefore, we do try to help you when, because of circumstances with your employment or because you suddenly decide to quit the training, you are unable to give reasonable notice.
 When you leave without adequate notice and are therefore required to pay a month’s rent in lieu, a reasonable attempt will be made on our part to find someone else to rent your room.
 You are always welcome to find someone yourself to take over your room although the person you find must be someone who will fit into the house without causing undue stress or inconvenience to your housemates.
 If someone is found to take over your room, the unused portion of your rent will be refunded to you.
-We do not collect double rent on any room.
+TLC does not collect double rent on student accommodation.

-Our staff and the support network of current and former students who form an essential part of who we are and what we do, have, from our inception, given top priority to providing support to both our incoming, our currently registered, and our former students.
-If we perceive a genuine need, we do everything possible to find a way to respond to it without undermining the importance of our students learning the skills they will need to take care of themselves in Canada.
+The TLC training school staff and the support network of current and former students, who form an essential part of who we are and what we do, have, from inception, given top priority to providing support to both incoming, currently registered, and former students.
+When a genuine need is perceived, everything possible is done to find a way to respond, without undermining the importance of students learning the skills they will need to take care of themselves in Canada.

 The support services we provide include but are not limited to: